scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-4/index.md

   this.#handleRevealingNewTableauCards(tableauPileIndex as number);
 ```

 In the code above we did logic very similar to what we did in the `#handleMoveCardToFoundation` method.
-First, we checked if the card that was played came from the discard pile or from another tableau pile.
+First, we checked if the card that was played came from the discard pile, or from another tableau pile.
 Based on this check, we then call the relevant method in our `Solitaire` class to make sure the move is valid, and if the move is not valid we return early.
 If the move is valid, then we do the following logic based on were the card, or cards came from:

 * If the card came from the discard pile, then we create a brand new Card Image game object and update the frame on this game object to match the card that was played.
-We then add this card to the target tableau card pile and position the game object to appear as bottom card on the stack.
+We then add this card to the target tableau card pile and position the game object to appear as the bottom card on the stack.
 Finally, we call the method to update our cards in our discard pile to show that we played the last card.
 * If the card came from another tableau pile, then the first thing we check to see how many cards are being moved.
 For each card that is being moved, we grab those Image game objects from the original `tableauContainer` the card is in and remove that game object from that container.
 We then add that card to the `tableauContainer` that is tied to the tableau pile we are moving the card to.
 Finally, we update the data in the data manager to match the new location for the card, and we call the `#handleRevealingNewTableauCards` method, which will be responsible for flipping over the next card in a tableau pile if needed.

-Now, back in the browser if you drag cards from the tableau piles onto another tableau pile, those cards will be moved to the other pile.
+Now, back in the browser if you drag cards from one tableau pile onto another tableau pile, those cards will be moved to the other pile.
 If you draw cards and add those cards to a tableau pile, those cards will show up as new cards on the tableau pile and eventually the discard pile will appear empty.

 ![Move cards to tableau pile](./images/solitaire-phaser-3-tutorial-4-4.gif)